Mon – Sat

 Why Does Child Support Exceed The Cost of Raising A Child?

 Many fathers paying thousands of dollars per month on child support wonder why the cost of child support exceeds the cost of actually raising a child.
 The answer lies in the statutory policies underlying the algebraic formula for child support.
 According to statute, child support awards must adhere to the following principles:

 - Each parent should pay for the child’s support according to their ability

 - Child support may appropriately improve the standard of living of the custodial household, &

 - it is assumed that the parent with custody contributes a significant portion of resources for the child’s support.

 As a result, fathers with greater income can be ordered to pay child support that will improve the mother’s standard of living, and it is assumed that she will contribute a significant portion of those resources to the child.
 Women’s divorce lawyers utilize this policy to great effect against higher-earning fathers.
 Unfortunately for the wealthier parent, this principle as embodied in California’s Guideline child support calculation can result in child support awards that exceed the actual cost of raising a child.

 Fathers Should Fight For Custody and Fair Child Support

 Due to the significant influence custody can have on child support, and California’s tendency to award child support that exceeds the actual cost of raising a child, father’s may benefit from an investment in fighting for greater custody and lower child support.
-To help fathers learn more about their legal options divorce attorney Jin Kim offers a 1-hour consultation for only $200.
+To help fathers learn more about their legal options divorce attorney Jin Kim offers family law consultations for only $100.
 Call (916) 250-1610 to learn how attorney Jin Kim can help protect your parental rights and financial interests.